About Restorative Dentistry

 Here are some of our restorative dentistry solutions:

 Our Restorative Dentistry Services

-These tooth-colored, composite resin fillings look beautiful, are extremely durable and are bio-compatible (they won’t cause any harmful allergic reactions like metal fillings can.)
+Tooth-colored fillings look beautiful, are extremely durable, and won’t cause allergic reactions or fluctuate with temperature changes like metal fillings can.

-Really, nothing looks as much like your natural teeth than these custom-crafted, fabulous restorations.
+Nothing looks as much like your natural teeth as these custom-crafted, fabulous restorations.

 - Don’t smoke or rinse your mouth vigorously for a few days after your procedure.

 - Avoid drinking through a straw and blowing your nose.

 - Gently swish a salt-water solution to clean your mouth and lessen any swelling.

 Inlays & Onlays